-Multi-room audio buying guide
+Multi-room home speaker system buying guide

 How to design an easy-to-use music system that sounds and looks great

 Imagine music flowing through your rooms like light from the windows or cool air from the vents.
 That's what it feels like when the speakers are built into your walls or ceilings.
-If built-in speakers aren't for you, you can use compact, self-powered wireless speakers that easily fit on a bookshelf, table top, or kitchen counter.

 Video: See how a Sonos system fits into a typical home